SkylineCommunications/SLC-S-OrchestrationHelperExample/README.md

 At the time a device, resource or element needs to be orchestrated, the script responsible for the orchestration will need to be available for the orchestration helper.

-Currently the name of such a script is stored in the Profile Definition (ref.
+A Profile Definition allows storing the names for scripts that apply them (ref.
 Scripts region in the Cube UI).

-The Profile Definition is now defined in the script itself, so the above option has become less viable.
+The Profile Definition is now defined in the script itself, so this option has become less viable.
 It could from now on be stored on the Resource Pool level instead.

 ### [Get orchestration Info](/OrchestrationHelperExample%20-%20Get%20Orchestration%20Info/OrchestrationHelperExample%20-%20Get%20Orchestration%20Info.cs)